Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Which neighborhoods in Johor are expected to see price growth in coming years?

-- Bukit Chagar/JB Sentral: 5% to 10% annual growth expected as RTS operations begin in late 2026
+- Bukit Chagar/JB Sentral: 5% to 10%+ annually as the RTS station nears completion in late 2026

-- Horizon Hills/Eco Botanic: Steady 3% to 5% growth from owner-occupier demand and scarcity
+- Horizon Hills/Eco Botanic: 3% to 5% annually driven by landed scarcity and owner-occupier demand

-The single most important catalyst for future Johor property price growth is the RTS Link opening, which will fundamentally change the commuting equation for the 300,000+ Malaysians who currently cross to Singapore daily, transforming JB from a border town into a genuine extension of Singapore's residential catchment.
+The single most important catalyst expected to drive property price growth across these Johor neighborhoods is the completion of the RTS Link by end of 2026, which will fundamentally change the commuting equation for the estimated 300,000 Malaysians who currently cross to Singapore daily and make JB a realistic residential base for Singapore-earning workers.

 What Do Locals and Expats Really Think About Different Areas in Johor?